 Here’s a closer look at how to figure out how much to charge for rent.

 Marketing your home for lease starts with a comprehensive look at the market.
-This research will help you understand what a well-qualified tenant will pay you monthly.
+This research will help you understand what a well-qualified resident will pay you monthly.
 This research will help answer your question, “how much should I rent my house for?”

 If you choose a low market rate, you will not make as much money as you should.
 If you decide too high over the market rate, it takes longer to lease (another money waster) and your property might be leased to the wrong person.